• Free shipping on all orders

 Studies have also shown that some species of probiotics can also support the immune system and help prevent and reduce stress and anxiety.
 A dog’s gastrointestinal tract is constantly communicating with the brain, so a healthy gut flora can help regulate emotions and overall mental health.

 So the probiotics found in certain yogurts such as Activia may have some benefits for dogs, but there are better sources of probiotics for them.
-Read on to find out why it may be okay to feed Activia yogurt to your pup occasionally, but what things to consider and flavors should be off-limits to dogs altogether.
+Read on to find out why it may be okay to feed Activia yogurt to your pup occasionally, as well as things to consider and what flavors should be off-limits to dogs altogether.

 Plain yogurt in small bowl